- Section J: Students

 According to the Modern Language Association Handbook for Writers of Research Papers, 5th edition, “derived from the Latin word plagians (“kidnapper”), plagiarism refers to a form of cheating that has been defined as ‘the false assumption of authorship: the wrongful act of taking the product of another person’s mind and presenting it as one’s own’.
 To use another person’s ideas or expressions in your writing without acknowledging the source is to plagiarize.
 Plagiarism, then, constitutes intellectual theft” (30).

-RSU 21 acknowledges that plagiarism may be unintentional; however, all students will be held accountable for violations of the plagiarism policy.
+RSU 21 acknowledges that plagiarism may be unintentional; however, all students will be held accountable for violations of this plagiarism policy.
 Plagiarism includes, but is not limited to:

-• Exact copying on an author’s text without the use of quotation marks;
+- Copying an author’s text word-for-word without the use of quotation marks;

-• Electronic reproduction, audio, visual, verbal and written media whether published or unpublished, in whole or part, without proper acknowledgement that it is someone else’s; and/or
+- Electronically reproducing audio, visual, verbal or written media, whether published or unpublished, in whole or part, without proper acknowledgement that it is someone else’s; and/or

 The source of the plagiarism material may, for instance, be another student’s paper, a text, or an Internet site.
 The source does not change the degree of the plagiarism.
 The accessibility of online materials may increase the temptation to plagiarize.
 If there is uncertainty about the possibility of plagiarism, students are strongly encouraged to talk with a teacher or librarian and utilize the Turnitin.com program available in grades 6-12.